 Study architecture at Unitec and you’ll develop the skills to create buildings that enhance the urban environment.
 You’ll also learn how to plan, design and advise on the construction of new and existing buildings.

 Our architecture courses include lots of hands-on practice.
 Undergraduate students take part in a large scale fabrication studio for events like Auckland Art Week and FESTA.
-Master of Architecture (professional) students take part in research projects at architecture practices and complete work experience.
+Master of Architecture (Professional) students take part in research projects in architecture practices and complete work experience.

 And if you’re interested in Māori architecture and technology, you’ll love te hononga, our Māori studio where we combine traditional materials with new technologies.